Longest Increasing Subsequence [Solution]

 Space Complexity

-The space complexity of the optimized solution is O(n
+The space complexity of the optimized solution is O(n), where n is the

 length of the input array nums.
 Let’s analyze the space complexity: